vincejstraub/tools-code-snippets/README.md

 # tools-pandas-funcs
-A collection of functions for making exploratory data analysis with Pandas easier and faster.
+A collection of custom functions for making exploratory data analysis with Pandas easier and faster.